 - Professional tour guide

-- Bus ticket from Machu Picchu
+- Bus ticket from Machu Picchu to Aguas Calientes

-- Panoramic Trains to return (Vistadome or 360)
+- Panoramic train return (Vistadome or 360°)

-- 4 breakfasts, 3 lunches, and 3 dinners.
+- 4 breakfasts, 3 lunches, and 3 dinners

-- Vegetarian, vegan, and gluten-free options.
+- Vegetarian, vegan, and gluten-free options (available on request)

-- Camping equipment (tents, chairs, tables, pillows)
+- Camping equipment (tents, dining tent, tables, chairs, pillows)

 Not Included

-- Huayna Picchu Mountain
+- Huayna Picchu Mountain (optional add-on)

-- Travel Insurance
+- Travel insurance

 Important to know about this tour